yyscamper/the-way-to-rackhd-development/rackhd-overview.md

 The MongoDB provices the database for RackHD.
 RackHD is planing to support other kinds of databases.

+* ### RabbitMQ

+The RabbitMQ provides the pub/sub interface for inter-communication between different RackHD services, also it provices a means for user to subscribe RackHD events.

 * ### on-dhcp-proxy

 The DHCP protocol supports getting additional data specifically for the PXE process from a secondary service that also responds on the same network as the DHCP server.
 The DHCP proxy service provides that information, generated dynamically from the workflow engine.